 Some effective phone-free zones include:

-- The dining table
+- The table for dining

 - The bedroom